Guake/guake/README.rst

 - Lightweight
 - Simple Easy and Elegant
 - Smooth integration of terminal into GUI
-- Appears when you call and disappear once you are done by pressing a predefined hotkey (F12 by default)
+- Appears when you call and disappears once you are done by pressing a predefined hotkey (F12 by default)
 - Compiz transparency support
 - Multi tab
-- Plenty of color palette
+- Plenty of color palettes
-- Quick Open in your favorite text editor on a click on a file name (with line number support)
+- Quick Open in your favorite text editor with a click on a file name (with line number support)
-- Customizable hotkeys for tabs access, reorganization, background transparency, font size,...
+- Customizable hotkeys for tab access, reorganization, background transparency, font size,...
 - Extremely configurable
 - Configure Guake startup by running a bash script when Guake starts
 - Multi-monitor support (open on a specified monitor, open on mouse monitor)